PhuongTay1109/CoffeeShop/README.md

 yarn start
 ```

-## Step 2: Start your Application
+## Step 2: Start Application

 Let Metro Bundler run in its _own_ terminal.
-Open a _new_ terminal from the _root_ of your React Native project.
-Run the following command to start your _Android_ or _iOS_ app:
+Open a _new_ terminal from the _root_ of this React Native project.
+Run the following command to start this _Android_ app:

 ### For Android